-The Beck Digital Control Module (DCM-2) is equipped with a Serial interface which allows for direct communication with a computer.
-Using a communication cable (see illustration on page 73), connect the DCM-2 to the computer using the DCM-2's RS-232 (J20) connector (see below for location) and the computer's COM port.
-Ensure that the COM port on the computer is active, and that the cable is plugged into the proper COM port if more than one is present (e.g., COM1, COM2, etc.).
-Note that a plug end adapter may be necessary for connection to the computer's COM port.
+The Beck Digital Control Module (DCM-3) is equipped with a Serial interface which allows for direct communication with a computer.
+Using a standard DB9 to USB cable, connect the DCM-3 to the computer using the DCM-3's DB9 connector (see below for location) and one of the computer's USB ports.
+Note: If your computer is equipped with an active COM port, a DB9 to DB9 cable may be utilized.
+See below for part numbers of cables available from Beck.

-Once connected, communication can be established between the DCM-2 and the computer using a terminal emulation program, such as HyperTerminal[®].
-This method of communication will allow for configuration, calibration and verification of actuator DCM-2 settings without the use of custom software applications.
+Once connected, communication can be established between the DCM-3 and the computer using a terminal emulation program, such as HyperTerminal[®].
+This method of communication will allow for configuration, calibration and verification of actuator DCM-3 settings without the use of custom software applications.